ocaml/ocaml.org/data/tutorials/lg_00_data_types_and_matching.md

 ## Types and Modules

-Often, a module will provide a single type and operations on that type.
-For example, a module for a file format like PNG might have the following `png.mli`
+Often, a module will provide a single type and one or more operations on that type.
+For example, a module for a file format like PNG might have the following `png.mli` interface.
+Below is an example of how to structure the code:
-interface:

 <!-- $MDX skip -->
 ```ocaml